themhartman/themhartman.github.io/_posts/2023-09-06-at-home-with-matadors.markdown

 The vast majority of voters are trying to make sense of it all.
 Tenants, especially, are just trying to pay their ever-increasing rent.

 ---
-_Read the rest at_ [Indy Week](https://indyweek.com/news/durham/at-home-with-the-matadors-durhams-housing-crisis-scad-and-their-impacts-on-the-upcoming-election/)_._
+_Read the rest at_ [Indy Week](https://indyweek.com/news/durham/at-home-with-the-matadors-durhams-housing-crisis-scad-and-their-impacts-on-the-upcoming-election/)_.
+This story was also published at_ [The Assembly](https://www.theassemblync.com/politics/elections/durham-scad-affordable-housing-election/) _as "Bull City Beef."_